lovehifi/raudiobub/README.md

 >
 Add: username, password, Server URL (BubbleUPnP Server): local-ip:58050 or your-website.ddns.net:58050
 >
-Note URL: Only IP or name, not use http://
+Add URL: Only IP or name, not use http://
 >
 --------------------------------
 4./ **Add to Play**